How do I test my connection to an Amazon ElastiCache Redis or Memcached cluster?

 1. Install the telnet utility on the EC2 instance that you're testing a connection from.

 $sudo yum install telnet

 $sudo apt-get install telnet

 For instructions on how to connect to an Amazon EC2 instance, see Tutorial: Get started with Amazon EC2 Linux instances.

-2. Use the following command to connect to the endpoint.
+2. Use this example command to connect to the endpoint.
 Replace eaogs8.0001.usw2.cache.amazonaws.com with your endpoint and 11211 with the port of your node.

 telnet mycachecluster.eaogs8.0001.usw2.cache.amazonaws.com 11211

 You're now connected to a node.
-You can run Memcached commands as shown in the following examples:
+You can run Memcached commands as shown in this example output:

 set a 0 0 5 hello STORED get a VALUE a 0 5 hello END